 For young pupils, questions about new life will occur in the context of care for all young creatures, and most naturally when a new baby is born.
 Older pupils will be taught more formally about reproduction and personal hygiene through Science and PSHE.
 Pupils’ questions will be answered honestly and as sensitively as possible, at a level that is appropriate for their stage of development.
 A letter prior to the sessions will be sent home.
-Please see the RSE policy on the school website for further guidance.
+Please see the RSE policy for further guidance.

 Religious Education is taught in line with Derbyshire’s Agreed scheme.
 Religious Education in school addresses the search for meaning and fulfilment in life.
 This process is enriched through the insight and experiences of faith traditions.

 The main content of RE at Sudbury is based on the teachings of Christianity.
 The religious traditions of Hinduism, Islam and Sikhism are also studied.
 Pupils are provided with opportunities to experience other faiths in practice through school trips and visitors to school.
 Our aim is to teach understanding and tolerance of all beliefs.